bradford-hamilton/Ruby-On-Quails/guides/source/active_job_basics.md

 ### Starting the Backend

-Since jobs run in parallel to your Rails application, most queuing libraries require that you start a library-specific queuing service (in addition to starting your Rails app) for the job processing to work.
+Since jobs run in parallel to your Quails application, most queuing libraries require that you start a library-specific queuing service (in addition to starting your Quails app) for the job processing to work.
 Refer to library documentation for instructions on starting your queue backend.

 Here is a noncomprehensive list of documentation: